US kicking NATO ally Turkey out of fighter program

-WASHINGTON (AP) — In a significant break with a longtime NATO ally, the Trump administration on Wednesday said Turkey can no longer be part of the American F-35 fighter jet program.
+WASHINGTON (AP) — In a major break with a longtime ally, the Trump administration on Wednesday said Turkey is being kicked out of an American-led fighter aircraft program because it is buying a Russian air defense system that would aid Russian intelligence.

+The decision has significant implications for the cohesion of NATO, whose central strategic purpose is to defend against Russian aggression.
+Now that NATO member Turkey has chosen to buy and deploy the Russian-made S-400 air defense, it will no longer be fully part of the alliance’s air defenses, which are at the core of NATO strategy.

+The U.S. government’s concern is that the S-400 could be used to gather data on the capabilities of the F-35, and that the information could end up in Russian hands.

+The decision to remove Turkey from the F-35 program had been expected, although administration officials spent months trying to talk the Turks into reversing course.
+The final straw was Turkey’s announcement last weekend that it has begun taking delivery from Russia of components for the air defense system, called the S-400.

-In a written statement, the White House said that Turkey’s decision to buy the Russian S-400 air defense system “renders its continued involvement with the F-35 impossible.”
+“Unfortunately, Turkey’s decision to purchase the Russian S-400 air defense systems renders its continued involvement with the F-35 impossible,” a White House statement said.
+“The F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities.”
+That “platform” is the S-400.

-The White House did not say explicitly that Turkey will be kicked out of the F-35 program, but the Pentagon was expected to do so.
+The White House did not say explicitly that Turkey will be kicked out of the F-35 program, but the Pentagon did.

+Lord said the process of fully removing Turkey is under way and should be completed by next March 31.
+She refused to say whether the decision could be reversed.

-Turkey makes numerous components for the stealth aircraft, which is sold internationally.
-If Turkey is removed from the program, as expected, the U.S. will have to find alternative suppliers.
+Turkey makes more than 900 components for the stealth aircraft, which is sold internationally.
+Removing it as a supplier means the Pentagon is lining up alternative manufacturers for those parts.
+Lord said many of those alternatives will be American suppliers, and that the Pentagon is spending between $500 million and $600 million “to shift the supply chain.”

-“The F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities,” the White House statement said, referring to the S-400 air defense system as a means for Russia to probe U.S. capabilities.
+“America simply cannot send its most advanced military technology to countries where adversaries like Russia will have access to it,” said Sen. Tom Cotton, an Arkansas Republican who sits on the Armed Services Committee.

-President Donald Trump announced on Tuesday that the S-400 purchase means Turkey will not be allowed to purchase any F-35 planes.
+Trump announced on Tuesday that the S-400 purchase means Turkey will not be allowed to purchase any F-35 planes, but he did not address the related questions of Turkey’s role in F-35 production or the likelihood that the S-400 purchase from Russia will trigger U.S. sanctions under the Countering America’s Adversaries Through Sanctions Act.
+The State Department this week has been silent on whether those sanctions will be imposed.

-Yet to be announced is whether the U.S. will impose economic sanctions on Turkey for its decision.

 The break with Turkey over its purchase of a Russian weapon system is symptomatic of a deeper division between Ankara and its Western allies and partners.